Reviews You Can Rely On

 Credit: Rebecca A. Eckland

-Be sure to get a tight fit, filling up the inside of the chain, cable, or U-lock with as much of your bicycle as possible.
-This minimizes the amount of space potential thieves have to use their tools, making it harder to break open.
-Also, if your security device has a keyhole, make sure it faces down toward the ground.
+Be sure to get a tight fit and secure as much of your bicycle as possible.
+This minimizes the space for thieves to use their tools, making it harder to break open.
+Also, if your security device has a keyhole, make sure it faces toward the ground.
 It makes it more difficult to pick.
-Furthermore, take any removable items with that you want to return to, such as lights, saddlebags, water bottles, and even your bike seat if it isn't incorporated into the lock.
+Furthermore, take any removable items with you, such as lights, saddlebags, water bottles, and even your bike seat, if it isn't incorporated into the lock.

 bike lock - locking and unlocking your bike will become routine once you select...